1 Introduction

 Our primary focus is on the period of heightened import penetration, which coincides with the period after China acceded to the WTO in 2001.
 Figure 2 provides descriptive evidence of how immigrant and US-native employment trends varied across manufacturing and non-manufacturing during heightened import penetration.
 It shows the share of workers in total employment by nativity in the US and is computed as follows:

-where, k is nativity, m is sector, and s is occupation.
+where, is nativity, is sector, and is occupation.
 This share shows the within-group variation between natives and immigrants in their employment patterns during the period of import penetration.
 By construction, the shares in all the sub-graphs add up to 1 for natives and immigrants respectively.
 From figures 2a and 2b, the share of both native and immigrant workers in STEM and non-STEM occupations in the manufacturing sector declined throughout the years.
 The average downward trend in manufacturing employment share for both natives and immigrants confirms the negative employment effects of import penetration in manufacturing as documented in the literature.
 However, the decline in STEM share was less pronounced compared to the decline in non-STEM share.
 The share of low-skilled workers in non-STEM occupations in 2000 was around 97% where low-skilled workers are defined as workers with a high-school degree or less.
 Since the import penetration impacted low-skilled workers the most, a decline in non-STEM occupations is expected.
 Now, looking at the magnitude of the decline, the share of immigrants employed in non-STEM manufacturing declined by around 33% while for natives, the share declined by around 36%.
 When looking at the share for STEM, immigrants declined by 20% and natives declined by 25%.
 These numbers provide descriptive evidence that manufacturing employment decline was different across natives and immigrants, and natives had a larger decline than immigrants.

 Figure 2: Trends in employment shares for STEM & Non-STEM jobs between manufacturing and non-manufacturing industries between 2000 and 2014